tutututu2222/ZaniBot/README.md

 # ZaniBot

-ZaniBot is a custom Discord moderation & utility bot built with **Python** and **discord.py**.
+ZaniBot is a custom Discord bot built with **Python** and **discord.py**.
-It’s designed for **server moderation, verification, message filtering, and fun commands**, tailored specifically to my server’s needs.
-Honestly really proud of this since it's my first project ever.
+It is designed for **server moderation, user verification, message filtering, and fun commands**, tailored specifically for my server.
+This is my first project, and I’m really proud of how it turned out.

 ---

 ## Features

 ### Moderation
-- Timeout / untimeout members
+- Timeout and untimeout members
 - Ban members
-- Purge messages (1–100)
+- Purge messages (1–100 at a time)
-- Role-based permissions
+- Role-based permission management
 - Automatic mod-log for deleted messages

 ### Message Filtering
-- Advanced Unicode-normalized word detection
-- Detects disguised variants of banned words
+- Detects disguised or Unicode-normalized variants of banned words
 - Automatically deletes messages and warns users
-- Special-case handling (e.g. “heineken”)
+- Special-case handling for specific words (e.g., “heineken”)

 ### Verification System
-- `!enlist` command to verify users
+- `!enlist` command for user verification
 - Assigns a hidden access role
-- Enforces enlist-only channel rules
+- Enforces rules in the verification channel
-- Auto-cleans enlist messages
+- Automatically cleans up enlist messages

 ### Automation
-- Sends a welcome DM on member join
+- Sends a welcome DM to new members
 - Re-posts enlist instructions if deleted
-- Prevents off-topic messages in verification channel
+- Prevents off-topic messages in verification channels

-### Utility & Fun
+### Utility and Fun
 - `/hello` greeting command
-- `/secret` role-locked command
+- `/secret` role-restricted command
 - `/affirm` meme command
-- Randomized response messages
+- Randomized response messages for fun interactions
+- `!meme` command for fetching memes from Reddit
+- Utility commands: `!userinfo`, `!serverinfo`, `!avatar`, `!whois`

 ---

 ## Required Bot Permissions

-ZaniBot **must be granted the following permissions** to function correctly:
+ZaniBot requires the following permissions to operate correctly:

 ### General
 - View Channels